manulqwerty/CTF-Scripts-Writeups/README.md

-# HTB-Stuff
+# CTF-Stuff
-Stuff used to resolve HTB machines
+Stuff used to resolve CTF (htb, vulnhub, ...)